 This page attempts to explain the meaning of 'God-fearing'.

-It's like if you drive a car within the speed limit, there's no fear of getting caught for speeding.
+It's like if you drive a car under the speed limit, there's no fear of getting caught for speeding.
 (Of course, some people drive too fast and have no fear.
-We call these sort of people 'fools'.)
+People who have no fear, when it's logical, reasonable and rational to be afraid, are commonly known as fools.)

 Here are a few different definitions of 'God-fearing' that people might come up with:

 Well, that may be so.
-But I think there's probably more to it than that.
+But there's probably more to it than that.

-'God-fearing' is an archaic term that's been bouncing around for so many years that we're not too sure of the original meaning.
-Similar to terms like 'God-parents' and 'God speed' (or is it 'God's speed'?).
+2. 'God-fearing' is an archaic term that's been bouncing around for so many years that we're not too sure of the original meaning.
+Similar to terms like 'God-parents' and 'God speed' (or is it 'God's speed'?
+See related page Godspeed.)

 A clue to the meaning of 'God-fearing' is to consider that we never say 'Christ fearing'.
 And this is because, whilst we regard Christ as the Saviour of mankind, through His sacrifice, we regard God the Father as the almighty, all powerful God.
 And it is irrational not to fear the wrath of anyone as powerful as that.